 While that update covers recent anecdotal experiences, this “Ultimate Guide” provides comprehensive info and tips & tricks we’ve learned over the course of the last several years for best experiencing Disneyland at Christmas.
 We cover everything: Jingle Cruise, World of Color – Season of Light, Haunted Mansion Holiday, ‘it’s a small world’ holiday, A Christmas Fantasy parade, Candlelight Processional, The Holiday Time at Disneyland Tour, Festival of Holidays, Disney California Adventure’s decorations and offerings, and everything else Disneyland has to offer at Christmas!
 We hope this thorough guide will prove helpful for everyone from first-time guests to yearly visitors.

 The best part about all of this is that, unlike Walt Disney World, all of the Christmas entertainment at Disneyland and Disney California Adventure is included in regular theme park admission.
-There are no special events or additional tickets to buy!
-That’s great news, especially for those who opt to use an authorized Disneyland ticket seller to save even more money on park tickets.
-(Click here for our park ticket recommendations, and our exclusive discount code!)
+There are no special events or additional tickets to buy, which is great news!
+(Click here for our Disneyland park ticket recommendations.)

 Alright, now let’s get down to some of the things you need to know about Christmas 2017 at Disneyland…